YamamotoLabUCSF/SampleSheet/README.md

 		* To create an empty directory named 'SampleSheetCode', in the 'Documents' directory:*
 	`$ mkdir /Users/yourusername/Documents/SampleSheetCode`
-		* To navigate to the directory named 'SampleSheet':	`$ cd /Users/yourusername/Documents/SampleSheetCode`
+		* To navigate to the directory named 'SampleSheetCode':	`$ cd /Users/yourusername/Documents/SampleSheetCode`

 	* For example, on Windows PowerShell: